Skip to content

 Course Overview

-This vocational course covers a wide range of units to develop the skills, knowledge and behaviours required to enter employment in the Health, Social Care or Education sectors.
+This exciting qualification covers a wide range of units to develop the skills, knowledge and behaviours required to enter employment in the Health, Social Care or Education sectors.

 This course will help you to develop your understanding of how care workers need to behave in order to look after people who may not be able to care for themselves.